 Chapter Educator Medalist Award

-Outstanding and significant service to interior design education and/or an ASID chapter.
-These contributions may be a combination of, but not limited to:
+1. Outstanding service to interior design education and/or to an ASID chapter including, but not limited to, the following:

-- a genuine commitment to advancing the goals and/or strategic plan of the chapter
+- demonstrating a genuine commitment to advancing the goals and/or strategic plan of the chapter

-Significant local, regional or national contributions to interior design education.
-These contributions may be a combination of, but not limited to:
+2. Significant local, regional or national contributions to interior design education including, but not limited to, the following:

-- leadership within the profession including educational and research contributions
+- serving in leadership roles within the profession, including educational and research contributions

-- leadership roles in related organizations such as NCIDQ, CIDA, etc.
+- serving in leadership roles in related organizations, such as NCIDQ, CIDA, etc.

-- contributions to educational efforts that serve to further design excellence
+- contributing to educational efforts that serve to further design excellence

-Outstanding, significant and continued contributions that have enriched the human experience in one or more of the following design-related fields:
+3. Sustained, notable contributions that have enriched the human experience, including authoring books and/or articles that advance the interior design field, providing education in an innovative manner, or contributing in one or more of the following design-related fields:

 - community involvement and leadership